 I love photography

 I use this blogspace to share my work with the world, but here I would like to talk about my philosophy and the machinations that I employ to create a final piece.
 To quote one of my favorite artists, Jeff Alu, “Photoshop is my second camera.”
-Like Jeff I only employ point-and-click cameras (Canon A1100IS), throwaways and my iPhone.
-The print images I scan into my cheap HP Photosmart C4480 printer/scanner/photocopier.
+Print images I scan into my cheap HP DeskJet 2622 printer/scanner/photocopier.
 Some photos look fine as is.
 Perhaps all I’ll do to it is crop it down a bit.
 In other cases I create a new image from the one that I captured from a brief moment in time and space.
-An extreme example might be the digital painting of the Metro Building that I published on this blog on June 13 of this year.
+An extreme example might be the digital painting of the Metro Building that I published on this blog on June 13, 2013.

 I have several iterations on the Internet:

-Since I showed you an example of a figurative piece of work that I created using Photoshop, let me show you something a bit more abstract that I published in Beautiful Pictures back on March 30th of this year.
-Enjoy.
+Since I showed you an example of a figurative piece of work that I created using Photoshop, let me show you something a bit more abstract that I published in Beautiful Photographs back on March 30th, 2013.

 Now the final example is of a photo that I took with a throwaway and then scanned into the HP to create a jpeg file.
 This was posted on Beautiful Photographs on August 27, 2010.